Noble chafer: Description

 Gnorimus nobilis can reach approximately a body length of 15–19 mm.
 These beetles have the pronotum and head covered with dense medium-sized dots.
 Elytra are covered with dense, coarse wrinkles and small, small dots.
 They have a green metallic-green body speckled with white.
 They show a brilliant iridescence that can vary from gold to copper or violet.
 The sides of the abdomen and the pygidium are also gold-green with large white spots.
 The bottom side varies from bright coppery to black.

 The related species Gnorimus variabilis is easily distinguishable.
 In this species the elytra are not green metallic, but black, with white spots.
-In addition, the shape of the pronotum side edge is laterally weakly s-shaped, while in Gnorimus nobilis it is imus nobilis simply rounded.
+In addition, the shape of the pronotum side edge is laterally weakly s-shaped, while in Gnorimus nobilis it is simply rounded.

 Gnorimus nobilis is also rather similar to the more common Cetonia aurata, but in the latter the middle and hind legs are toothed, whereas they are smooth in the Gnorinus nobilis.
 Moreover in the noble chafer the scutellum forms an equilateral triangle.